Join an Earth Day Community Clean-up

 Check with your Neighbourhood Association and the community events calendar to see if a clean-up is already happening in a park near you.

-Or you can organize your own clean-up:
+Or you can organize your own clean-up activity from May to October.

 Review roles and safety guidelines